-You must meet the University's general entry criteria for postgraduate study.
+You must meet the minimum entry requirements which are published on the programme specific webpage.
 In addition, you must have:

-- MFA candidates are those who have already excelled at MA taught study, and therefore require an MA in Creative Writing (or close equivalent) that has achieved at least a Merit grade (or equivalent) In the School of Humanities at York St John, this requires a graduate to have achieved an overall grading of at least 60% at Postgraduate level.
-At other institutions this may be a 'B' grade. - MFA candidates also need to submit a sample of creative writing, either in Prose, Script or Poetry of at least 1,000 words (or 3 poems) in order for staff to ascertain if the writing is of an appropriately high standard - MFA candidates are required to complete a proposal form that demonstrates they have a level of clarity about both the critical and creative components of their proposed project and the capacity for planning an independent project.
-This will also be used to assign the appropriate team member as supervisor
+- MFA candidates are those who have already excelled at MA taught study, and therefore require an MA in Creative Writing (or close equivalent) that has achieved at least a Merit grade (or equivalent).
+In the School of Humanities at York St John, this requires a graduate to have achieved an overall grading of at least 60% at Postgraduate level.
+At other institutions this may be a 'B' grade.
+(See below for 'equivalent' MA subjects) - MFA candidates also need to submit a sample of creative writing, either in Prose, Script or Poetry of at least 1,000 words (or 3 poems) in order for staff to ascertain if the writing is of an appropriately high standard. - MFA candidates are required to complete a Proposal Form that demonstrates they have a level of clarity about both the critical and creative components of their proposed project and the capacity for planning an independent project.
+This will also be used to assign the appropriate team member as supervisor.
+NB Proposal form appended to the end of document.